Electric blanket: Overheating

 Newer electric blankets have a shutoff mechanism to prevent the blanket from overheating or catching fire.
 Older blankets (prior to about 2001) may not have a shut-off mechanism; users run the risk of overheating.
 Older blankets are considered fire hazards.

 Some electric blankets work on relatively low voltage (12 to 24 volts), including those that plug in to ordinary household electrical outlets.
 In the US, such blankets are sold by Soft Heat, Serta, and Select Comfort.
 Such blankets also include 12-volt blankets designed for in-car use; they tend to shut off automatically every 45 minutes or so.

 Old or damaged blankets are a concern of fire safety officials, due to the combination of heat, electricity, the abundance of flammable bedding material, and a sleeping occupant.
 In the United Kingdom in 2011, it was estimated that 5,000 fires per year were caused by faulty electric blankets.

 Electric blankets also present a burn risk to those who cannot feel pain, such as those with diabetic peripheral neuropathy, or who are unable to react to it, such as small children, quadriplegics, and the elderly.

-Use

-There are more than 500 fires each year from electric blankets or mattress heaters alone.
-When buying an electric blanket, choose a blanket that meets the UL Standard in the US market or a BEAB Approved safety mark.
-Checking an electric blanket prior to use will also help ensure safety.
-Do not use if: